disktop/Solana-DevNet/README.md

 solana-keygen grind --starts-with mnt:1
 -------------------------------------------------------------------------
-*You'll get a mint address place it below
+*You'll get a mint address place it below for "mnt-your-mint-address"
 -------------------------------------------------------------------------
 Mint our Token: